-Note: This article was originally published in Luxury Living Magazine
+Note: This article was initially published in Luxury Living Magazine

-Mexico’s west coast “Costalegre” known as “happy coast” has long been a magnet for the jet set crowd.
+Mexico’s west coast “Costalegre” known as the “happy coast” has long been a magnet for the jet set crowd.
 This windswept coast is lined with coves, and sleepy fishing villages stretch for miles bordered by Jungles.
-It’s here in this landscape you find the luxury resorts of the well-heeled crowds – Costa Careyes, founded by Italian entrepreneur Gian Franco Brignone in 1968; Cuixmala formerly owned by Sir James Goldsmith, now run by his daughter Alix Marcaccin.
+Here in this landscape, you find the luxury resorts of the well-heeled crowds – Costa Careyes, founded by Italian entrepreneur Gian Franco Brignone in 1968; Cuixmala, formerly owned by Sir James Goldsmith, now run by his daughter Alix Marcaccin.

 I drove through an unmarked gate and down a dirt road until; paradise, it just materialized.
 I saw an Italianesque water fountain, lush vegetation, colourful villas and guest retreats all set in 1600 unspoiled acres resting on miles of breathtaking coastline, this was Las Alamandas.
 I was excited to wander the grounds and came upon a lovely lagoon, Horse riding trails, private airstrip, tennis courts, and gardens, simply overflowing with flowers, fruit, and vegetables.

 Las Alamandas is the pride and joy of Isabel Goldsmith-Patiño (James Goldsmith’s eldest daughter), who inherited this little piece of paradise from her maternal grandfather, Bolivian Tin Magnate Antenor Patiño.